Automattic/simplenote-ios/README.md

 In order to create your own Simperium.com Application, please, [head over to our website](https://www.simperium.com) and signup for free.

-After you've created your own Simperium application, copy the Sample Config as follows:
+After you've created your own Simperium application, copy the sample config.
+For example:

 ```
-cp ./Simplenote/Simplenote/config-demo.plist ./Simplenote/config.plist
+cp Simplenote/config-demo.plist Simplenote/config.plist
 ```

-Then edit the ./Simplenote/config.plist file and change the SPSimperiumAppID and SPSimperiumApiKey fields to the values you got for your app.
+Then edit the new config.plist file and change the SPSimperiumAppID and SPSimperiumApiKey fields to the correct values for your new app.

-This will allow you to compile and run the app on a device or an emulator.
+This will allow you to compile and run the app on a device or a simulator.

 ## Running